mrmadira/TechHearts/README.md

 ## FAQ

 **Q. Why is the platform called FoodForAll when you have other supplies too?**
   A. Food and water are the basic necessities; What drove us to this idea is seeing heart-wrenching pictures of families with kids and elders walking in the hot sun for days together and lying in a collapsed heap at the end of the ordeal.
-FoodForAll appeals to that ethos.
+The name FoodForAll appeals to that ethos in every human being.
 At the same time we recognize the power of the platform - it can be used as a distribution system for more than food - anything from survival kits, sanitizers, medicines and all other supplies.
-So we demonstrate the full capability.
+So we demonstrated the full capability in our demo.

 **Q. What happens if multiple NGO accept a same request?**
   A. Once once NGO accepts a request, the state of the request changes to "Accepted", so that other NGOs are aware of it.